Welcome to

 And along the way, I had many epiphany moments.
 I started a creative business, I trained as a yoga teacher, I did a course in nutrition, I learned to program, I started research for several books, I studied mindfulness, I was a digital nomad, I did a foundation course in psychotherapy, I freelanced, I nearly started a yoga retreat, I did the Artist’s Way, taught writing classes, and decided not to knock anything until I’d tried it during a maddening experiment in Bali.

 We travelled for around three years, starting in South America, and then slowing down to spend six months in San Pancho (Mexico), six in Ubud (Bali) and another six in Berlin.
-We were looking for somewhere to live, but nothing quite hit the spot (although Mexico very nearly did) and we eventually made our way back to London, hungry for a community of friends.
+We were looking for somewhere to live, but nothing quite hit the spot (although Mexico came close) and we eventually made our way back to London, hungry for a community of friends.
 We still travelled, going on big trips to New Zealand, Australia, Japan and Korea, but we wanted to put down roots and build a homebase to travel from.

 Chapter five